OCA/bank-payment/account_payment_order/README.rst

 Usage
 =====

-You can create a Payment order via the menu Invoicing/Accounting > Payments > Payment Orders and then select the move lines to pay.
+You can create a Payment order via the menu Invoicing/Accounting > Vendors > Payment Orders and then select the move lines to pay.

-You can create a Debit order via the menu Invoicing/Accounting > Payments > Debit Orders and then select the move lines to debit.
+You can create a Debit order via the menu Invoicing/Accounting > Customers > Debit Orders and then select the move lines to debit.

-This module also adds a button *Add to Payment Order* on supplier invoices and a button *Add to Debit Order* on customer invoices.
+This module also adds an action *Add to Payment Order* on supplier invoices and *Add to Debit Order* on customer invoices.

-You can print a Payment order via the menu Invoicing/Accounting > Payments > Payment Orders and then select the payment oder to print.
+You can print a Payment order via the menu Invoicing/Accounting > Vendors > Payment Orders and then select the payment oder to print.

 Bug Tracker
 ===========